 As a business owner, you likely have various documents in storage, such as tax returns, personnel records, and bank statements.
-Unfortunately, no single, steadfast retention rule applies to all kinds of records, meaning you need to categorize your files and create a document retention policy (DRP).
+Unfortunately, no single, universal retention rule applies to all types of records, so you need to categorize your files and create a document retention policy (DRP).

-Once you know what types of records you have, it’s time to determine how long to keep tax returns, statements, and other documents.
+Once you know what types of records you have, it’s then time to determine how long you should keep those documents.
 Below, we’ll go over legal retention requirements and best practices for records not covered by federal or state laws.

 Federal record retention guidelines: Who regulates recordkeeping?

 Several federal agencies have document retention requirements.
 The guidelines may vary depending on your industry and circumstances.
-Understanding which categories apply to your company is essential to know which documents to keep.
+Understanding which categories apply to your company is essential to knowing which documents to keep.

-In general, the following laws, acts, and agencies require record retention:
+In general, the following federal laws, acts, and agencies require record retention:

 Your state and local government may have stricter guidelines.
-Some external agencies, such as the Payment Card Industry Security Standards Council (PCI SSC), require businesses to keep documents for PCI compliance.
+Additionally, some external agencies, such as the Payment Card Industry Security Standards Council (PCI SSC), may have their own retention guidelines.

 How long should I keep business documents?

 Document retention guidelines typically require businesses to store records for one, three, or seven years.
-In some cases, you need to keep the records forever.
-If you're unsure what to keep and what to shred, your accountant, lawyer, and state recordkeeping agency may provide guidance.
+In some cases, you need to keep certain records forever.
+If you're unsure what to keep and how to safely get rid of documents, your accountant, lawyer, and state recordkeeping agency may provide guidance.

 Use the following information to guide your document retention policy:

-• Personnel records: Different personnel records have different requirements, although most need to be retained for at least three years.
-For instance, documents relating to exposure to harmful agents must be kept for 30 years after employment ends.
+- Personnel records: Different personnel records have different requirements, although most need to be retained for at least three years.
+For instance, documents relating to workers’ exposure to harmful agents must be kept for 30 years after their employment ends.
 In contrast, you need to keep OSHA accident forms for five years after the incident.

-• Payroll information: The FLSA requires employers to keep payroll records "for at least three years."
-In addition, all companies covered by federal antidiscrimination laws must retain records showing your reasoning "for paying different wages to employees of opposite sexes in the same establishment."
+- Payroll information: The FLSA requires employers to keep payroll records "for at least three years."
+In addition, all companies covered by federal antidiscrimination laws must retain records showing their reasoning "for paying different wages to employees of opposite sexes in the same establishment."

-• Accounting documents: Retain all small business accounting records applicable to your taxes, including depreciation schedules and year-end financial statements, for at least seven years.
-Your certified public accountant (CPA) may recommend keeping accounting records indefinitely.
+- Accounting documents: Retain all small business accounting records applicable to your taxes, including depreciation schedules and year-end financial statements, for at least seven years.
+Your certified public accountant may recommend keeping accounting records indefinitely.

 [Read more: A Quick Guide to Data Management, Protection, and Storage]